eliashaeussler/typo3-form-consent/Documentation/Configuration/FormFinisherConfiguration.rst

     Name of the consent mail sender.
 May contain placeholders to one or more existing form elements.

+..  _finisher-config-replyToAddress:

+..  confval:: replyToAddress

+    :Required: false
+    :type: string

+    ..  versionadded:: 2.2.0

+        `Feature #221 – Allow configuration of Reply-To recipients in consent mail <https://github.com/eliashaeussler/typo3-form-consent/pull/221>`__

+    Email address of the `Reply-To` mail recipient.
+Can be a placeholder to an existing form element.

+..  _finisher-config-replyToName:

+..  confval:: replyToName

+    :Required: false
+    :type: string

+    ..  versionadded:: 2.2.0

+        `Feature #221 – Allow configuration of Reply-To recipients in consent mail <https://github.com/eliashaeussler/typo3-form-consent/pull/221>`__

+    Name of the `Reply-To` mail recipient.
+May contain placeholders to one or more existing form elements.

 ..  _finisher-config-approvalPeriod:

 ..  confval:: approvalPeriod